-- HAL plans to sign MoUs/Agreements with global aerospace majors/associates both foreign and Indian looking for capacity and capability to address the requirements of Indian Defence and global markets.
+- the flying display.
+In the static display are HTT-40, LUH, ALH Mk.
+III and Dornier 228.
+Customer demo flights will be offered to select customers, on need basis. - HAL plans to sign MoUs/Agreements with global aerospace majors/associates both foreign and Indian looking for capacity and capability to address the requirements of Indian Defence and global markets.
 HAL has planned to sign various MoUs/Agreements. - Product Launch/handing over/major announcements on reaching key milestones are also planned, including handing over of first hardware of Semi-Cryo development project of the ISRO.

-VANU: HAL's Helicopter Complex continues to develop variants of ALH, including the Mk.
+VAYU: HAL's Helicopter Complex continues to develop variants of ALH, including the Mk.
 III wheeled version for the Coast Guard.
 Has the Service cleared its induction for deployment on board Coast Guard OPVs?
 What is status of the ALH variant offered to the Indian Navy, with folding rotor blades?